XRP price declines, alongside decrease in volume

-In the last 24 hours, Virtuals Protocol, Solayer and Flare are the top gainers, Pudgy Penguins, OFFICIAL TRUMP, Monero are the top losers.
+In the last 24 hours, Core, FLOKI and KuCoin Token are the top gainers, Virtuals Protocol, Walrus, Kaspa are the top losers.

 Cryptocurrency prices FAQs